 Pressure cooker?
 I don’t recommend a pressure cooker for this dish which really requires long, slow cooking.
 Good things just can’t be hurried up.

-A tip: Because of the cooler December weather, it is very likely that the beef fat will congeal once the beef starts to cool.
+A tip if serving for a party: In December and during the monsoon season when the temperature is much cooler, it is very likely that the beef fat will congeal once the beef starts to cool.
 I suggest serving the beef ribs in a food warmer and make sure that the alcohol burner underneath stays on until the meal is over.

 Slow cooker Asian-style glazed beef ribs